JoeFu/alportal-document/docs/front-end/key-libraries.md

 ::: tip Note

+Updated at 2022 Q4

-As of the time of writing, we are still on v1 of Tailwind CSS due to built-in limitations of the Vue CLI configuration of Vue.
-Dependency upgrades to support this are tracked in this [issue](https://github.com/vuejs/vue-cli/issues/6064).
+As of the time of writing, we are now using on v3.x of Tailwind CSS.
+If any issue with Tailwind, please check [Tailwind Blog](https://tailwindcss.com/blog) .

 :::